wrcarpenter/Knowledge/Quotes/README.md

+"Live daringly, boldly, fearlessly.
+Taste the relish to be found in competition - in having put forth the best within you." - Henry J Kaiser

 "Be not afraid of going slowly, be afraid only of standing still." - Chinese Proverb

 "No time like the present, a thousand unforeseen circumstances may interrupt you at a future time." - John Trusler